n8ebel/Slides/proposals/practical_iot.md

 Android Things makes this easier by enabling you to leverage your existing knowledge, tools, and services to build smart, connected devices.
 However, the process can seem a bit foreign at first.

-In this talk, you'll learn step by step how to build a connected smart display as we walk through the following questions:
+In this talk, you'll learn step by step how to build a connected smart display for comic book collectibles as we walk through the following questions:

 - what hardware is needed to get started?
 - how to train a custom TensorFlow Lite model?